 I'd also like to take this opportunity to thank members of the Australian Timpenny Association for the advice and guidance they kindly gave to me which led to me buying my Timpenny in the first place, one of the best decisions I've made, and subsequently helped me to get her into race worthy condition.

 I live in Norfolk in England and, as far as I am aware, was at the time the only UK member of the Australian Timpenny yacht Association.
-I first learnt to sail on the Norfolk Broads as a boy well over 30 years ago and after living in various locations around England, mainly based around living near the sea and good sailing locations, moved back to the area with my young family about 10 years ago and became reacquainted with the joys and peculiarities of Broads sailing.
+I first learnt to sail on the Norfolk Broads as a boy over 30 years ago [now over 50 years!] and after living in various locations around England, mainly based around living near the sea and good sailing locations, moved back to the area with my young family about 10 years ago and became reacquainted with the joys and peculiarities of Broads sailing.

 Those of you who are fans of the Arthur Ransome stories may have read some of the sequels to Swallows and Amazons including The Coot Club and The Big Six which are both based on the Norfolk Broads.
-The area is described extremely accurately in the books and both the locations and the Traditional Broads sailing cruisers are still easily recognisable today.
+The area is described extremely accurately in the books and both the locations and the traditional Broads sailing cruisers are still easily recognisable today.
 The annual 3 Rivers Race which is the focus of my article actually starts from Horning village, the home of Ransome's Norfolk characters, and in fact the sailing club which organises the 3 Rivers Race is the very one where the twins in the book, nicknamed Port & Starboard, raced their dinghy Flash with their father.

 The Norfolk Broads themselves consist of about 125 miles of navigable Rivers and shallow lakes (called Broads) formed from flooded medieval peat diggings and which today are a National Park and designated Site of Special Scientific Interest as they form a wetland habitat unique in Europe.
 With the picturesque landscape dotted with the ruins of Windmills (or more accurately Windpumps) formerly used to drain the marshland it is also a tourist destination with a large number of hired motor cruisers plying the waters in the hands of novice mariners (making for frequent interesting encounters!).

-When I first moved back to Norfolk, having spent many years sailing on the sea, my first priority was to buy a small sailing cruiser so I could rediscover the joys of Broads sailing.
+When I first moved back to Norfolk in 1998, having spent many years sailing on the sea, my first priority was to buy a small sailing cruiser so I could rediscover the joys of Broads sailing.
 Broads sailing it has to be said is an entirely different matter from sea sailing and rapid tacking and dexterous close quarters boat handling are the order of the day.
 The first boat I bought was a little 17ft Seahawk, 2 berth, centreplate cruiser.
 It was a delightful little boat to sail and easily manageable in the confines of the Broads.
 However, it was at this point that a friend of mine mentioned the annual 3 Rivers Race which was to become something of an obsession with me and was eventually directly responsible for me becoming the proud owner of a Timpenny 670.

 The 3 Rivers Race itself is the premier event in the Broads Sailing Calendar and has been run annually for the last 43 years.
 It consists of a race over about 50 miles (much more through the water with the large amount of tacking involved) covering 3 different Broadland Rivers, The Bure, The Ant and The Thurne.
 It requires you to lower and raise the mast 4 times to negotiate bridges and you can tackle the course in any order you like so as to make best use of wind and tide as long as you pass through all the checkpoints and start and finish at Horning Sailing Club.
 The snag is you have to complete the race within a 24 hour time limit to be classed as a finisher.
 Any mono-hulled sailing craft between 14 feet and 40 feet is eligible to enter (although the race is by invitation and single handing is not allowed) and the entries range from Enterprise dinghies to production grp cruisers like the Timpenny.